Internal addresses in the Mandelbrot set and Galois groups of polynomials: Internal Addresses of the Mandelbrot Set

 \remark Of course, it makes perfect sense to speak of an {\em angled long internal address}, which is a long internal address in which all entries (except the last, if there is a last entry) are decorated with the bifurcation angles of the sublimb containing the parameter associated with this address.
 All entries with angles different from $1/2$ are already contained in the ``short'' internal address by Proposition~\ref{Prop:OtherThanOneHalf}, so the angled internal address completely encodes the angled long internal address.

+\proofof{Theorem~\ref{Thm:CompletenessAngledIntAddr} (Completeness of angled internal addresses)} If two parameters belong to the same combinatorial class, then by definition they cannot be separated by a parameter ray pair at periodic angles, and then their angled internal address is by definition the same.

-\proofof{Theorem~\ref{Thm:CompletenessAngledIntAddr} (Completeness of angled internal addresses)} Since combinatorial classes are based upon periodic parameter ray pairs, it suffices to prove the claim for periodic ray pairs and thus for hyperbolic components.
+For the converse, suppose two parameters $c$ and $c'$ have the same angled internal address.
+If the two sequences of hyperbolic components in these two angled internal addresses coincide, then it easily follows that $c$ and $c'$ are in the same combinatorial class.
+It thus suffices to prove the claim for periodic ray pairs and thus for hyperbolic components.
 If the claim is false, then there is a least period $S_k$ for which there are two different hyperbolic components $W$ and $W'$ of period $S_k$ that share the same angled internal address $(S_1)_{p_1/q_1}\IntAddr \dots \IntAddr (S_{k-1})_{p_{k-1}/q_{k-1}}\IntAddr S_k$.
 By minimality of $S_k$, the ray pair of period $S_{k-1}$ is the same in both internal addresses.

 By the Branch Theorem~\version{\ref{Thm:MandelBranch}}{(see \cite{Orsay} or \cite[Theorem~3.1]{Fibers2})}, there are three possibilities: either (1) $W$ is contained in the wake of $W'$ (or vice versa), or (2) there is a hyperbolic component $W_*$ so that $W$ and $W'$ are in two different of its sublimbs, or (3) there is a Misiurewicz-Thurston point $c_*$ so that $W$ and $W'$ are in two different of its sublimbs.
+(A \emph{Misiurewicz-Thurston} point is a parameter $c_*$ for which the critical orbit is strictly preperiodic; such a point is the landing point of a finite positive number of parameter rays at preperiodic angles \cite{Orsay,ExtRayMandel}, and a \emph{sublimb} of $c_*$ is a component in the complement of these rays and their landing point, other than the component containing $0$.)

-(1) In the first case, there must by a parameter ray pair of period less than $S_k$ separating $W$ and $W'$ by \version{Lavaurs' Lemma~\ref{Lem:Lavaurs}}{Lavaurs' Lemma}.
-This ray pair would have to occur in the internal address of $W'$ (between entries $S_{k-1}$ and $S_k$) but not of $W$, and this is a contradiction.
+(1) In the first case, there must by a parameter ray pair of period less than $S_k$ separating $W$ and $W'$ by Lavaurs' Lemma\version{~\ref{Lem:Lavaurs}}{}.
+This ray pair would have to occur in the internal address of $W'$ (between entries $S_{k-1}$ and $S_k$ or perhaps before $S_{k-1}$) but not of $W$, and this is a contradiction.

 (2) The second possibility is handled by angled internal addresses: at least one of $W$ or $W'$ must be contained in a sublimb of $W_*$ other than the $1/2$-sublimb, so by Proposition~\ref{Prop:OtherThanOneHalf}, $W_*$ must occur in the internal address, and the angles at $W_*$ in the angled internal address distinguish $W$ and $W'$.